 Can I stay in on-campus housing during breaks?

-Students can remain on campus during all breaks and three day weekends, except during winter break (December 20, 2013-January 7, 2014).
+Students can remain on campus during Thanksgiving, Spring and Easter breaks and all three day weekends.
 During Winter Break, all students living in residence halls and apartments must vacate their residence.
 You will not be permitted back into your residence until Spring semester opening.

 Are there any single occupancy rooms available?

 Freshmen and sophomore transfer students cannot request to be placed on the single room waitlist.
-Students with medical need for a single must contact the Academic Resource Center by June 26, 2013.
+Students with medical need for a single must contact the Academic Resource Center.

 Are students with special medical needs or disability given any accommodation?

 Students who need special housing accommodation for medical need or disability must contact the Academic Resource Cente.
 For information and deadlines, email firstname.lastname@example.org.